 Ruth Jones, founder of Mead Montessori School.
 Ruth opened Farragut Montessori School in 1987, a strong and vibrant Montessori School serving children ages 3-6 in a beautiful farmhouse located in Farragut.
 In 2009, seeking more room for expansion, Ruth moved her school to its current location in the Island Home neighborhood, changing the name to Mead Montessori School to reflect the unique history of the building.
 Ruth passed away in June 20, 2010 but her legacy lives on each day at Mead Montessori School.

-Ella Jones, Head of School, holds a Bachelor’s Degree in English Literature from the University of Tennessee.
+Ella Jones, Head of School, a Knoxville native, holds a Bachelor’s Degree in English Literature from the University of Tennessee.
 She received her AMI Primary Montessori training from the Montessori Institute Northwest in Portland, Oregon, and her Master’s Degree in Montessori Education from Loyola College in Baltimore, Maryland.
 Ella was a Montessori child and has extensive experience caring for all ages of children and teaching in both Montessori and conventional educational settings with children ages 15 months to 15 years.
-A Knoxville native, she and her husband have a daughter and son who both attend Mead.
+Ella’s daughter and son both attend Mead.
 Following her mother’s legacy, Ella has expanded the reach of Montessori education through Mead’s growth and community ties to many children in East Tennessee. firstname.lastname@example.org

 Erin Salter, Elementary Lead Teacher and Educational Training Coordinator.
-Erin has been the lead Elementary teacher at Mead since the program’s establishment in 2010.
-She has worked with children in Montessori schools (of ages ranging from 2 to 12) since 2000 and has experience supporting the growth and development of both young and established Montessori schools.
+Erin established the elementary program in 2010 and has been guiding the elementary community since then.
+She has worked with children (from age 2 to 12) in Montessori communities since 2000 and has experience supporting the growth and development of both young and established Montessori schools.
 While teaching at a Montessori school in Tokyo, Japan, Erin collaborated with the school staff and community to undergo an intensive accreditation process.
 This gave her new perspective on the many facets of a Montessori school.
 Erin has Montessori diplomas at both the Early Childhood and Elementary levels and holds a Master’s Degree in Montessori Elementary Education.
 She also holds a Bachelor of Arts in Art History from Oberlin College.
-In addition to guiding the Elementary Community here at Mead, Erin acts as the Educational Training Coordinator and aid in the training of classroom assistants and Lead Teacher support on all levels.
-Her depth of understanding of the Montessori method and her perspective as a seasoned teacher will be a wonderful resource to our staff.
-In addition to working as a Montessori teacher, Erin enjoys spending time with her family, traveling, biking, gardening, and exploring new culinary experiences.
+In addition to guiding the Elementary Community here at Mead, Erin acts as the Educational Training Coordinator, training classroom assistants and providing support to lead teachers at all levels.
+Her depth of understanding of the Montessori method and perspective as a seasoned teacher is a wonderful resource to our staff.
+In her spare time, Erin enjoys spending time with her family, traveling, biking, gardening, and exploring new culinary experiences.
 She also continues to broaden her knowledge of art & design and especially enjoys making art with children. firstname.lastname@example.org

 Allison Watson, Office Manager, provides administrative office support and assistance to all classes.
 Her twins are current Mead students.
 Allison received her Bachelor’s Degree in Business Administration at Tennessee Technological University and her Doctor of Jurisprudence from the University of Tennessee College of Law.
 Allison worked extensively with families and children of all ages in her 12 years of legal practice.
 She has served as a director on various boards in her community advocating children’s rights and human rights for disabled persons and was a founding member of The House of Hope, which provides support and services for displaced children.
-Allison has been a public speaker for criminal and social justice reform and at high schools regarding challenges faced by teenagers, and continues to serve as Trustee over scholarship funds for students who would likely be overlooked by other financial assistance services.
+Allison has been a public speaker for criminal and social justice reform and at high schools regarding challenges faced by teenagers.
+She continues to serve as Trustee over scholarship funds for students who would likely be overlooked by other financial assistance services.
 Improving the lives of children has always been her lifelong passion. email@example.com

 Additional staff within the school serves as teaching assistants, language teachers, and art and music teachers.
 All strive to meet AMI recommendations and take advantage of AMI conferences and workshops when available.